DIRECTOR SERVICE AGREEMENT

 WORKING TIME AND EXPENSES

 The Director shall devote such time and attention to the Company's business as is necessary for the proper performance of the role.
-Given the senior executive nature of the role, the Director is an "unmeasured worker" and the Director opts out of the 48-hour weekly working time limit under regulation 5 of the Working Time Regulations 1998 (subject to revocation on 3 months' written notice).
-The Company shall reimburse all reasonable and properly documented expenses incurred by the Director in the proper performance of the role, in accordance with the Company's expenses policy from time to time.
+Given the senior executive nature of the role and the autonomy of the position, the Director is treated as an "unmeasured worker" within the meaning of regulation 4 of the Working Time Regulations 1998.
+The Director opts out of the 48-hour weekly working time limit under regulation 5 of those Regulations (subject to revocation on three months' written notice to the Company).
+The Company shall reimburse all reasonable and properly documented expenses incurred by the Director in the proper performance of the role, in accordance with the Company's expenses policy from time to time and subject to HMRC rules on tax-free reimbursement.

 All intellectual property rights (including without limitation patents, trade marks, copyright, database rights, design rights, rights in confidential information and know-how) created, developed, discovered, made or reduced to writing by the Director during the term of this Agreement, whether alone or jointly, and whether or not in the course of duties, shall vest in and be the sole property of the Company, and the Director hereby assigns to the Company with full title guarantee, by way of present assignment of future rights, all such rights throughout the world for the full term of protection.
-The Director waives all moral rights to the extent permitted by law and agrees to execute such further documents as the Company may reasonably require to perfect its ownership.
+The Director waives all moral rights to the extent permitted by law and agrees to execute such further documents as the Company may reasonably require to perfect its ownership (including assignments, deeds of waiver and inventor declarations).

-The Director shall not, during or after the term of this Agreement, disclose to any third party or use for any purpose other than the Company's business any confidential information belonging to the Company or any Group company, except as required by law, with prior written consent of the Board, or as a protected disclosure under the Public Interest Disclosure Act 1998.
-Confidential information includes (without limitation) trade secrets within the meaning of regulation 2 of the Trade Secrets (Enforcement, etc.) Regulations 2018, client and supplier lists, pricing, business strategy, financial information, personnel information, and technical data.
-This obligation of confidentiality continues without limit in time.
+The Director shall not, during or after the term of this Agreement, disclose to any third party or use for any purpose other than the Company's business any confidential information belonging to the Company or any Group company, except: (i) as required by law or court order; (ii) with prior written consent of the Board; or (iii) as a protected disclosure under the Public Interest Disclosure Act 1998.
+Confidential information includes (without limitation) trade secrets within the meaning of regulation 2 of the Trade Secrets (Enforcement, etc.) Regulations 2018, client and supplier lists, pricing, business strategy, financial information, personnel information, board discussions, and technical data.
+The obligation of confidentiality as to trade secrets continues without limit in time; in respect of other confidential information it continues until the information enters the public domain otherwise than by breach of this clause.

 POST-TERMINATION RESTRICTIONS

 The following post-termination restrictions apply (intended to protect the Company's legitimate business interests within the principles of Herbert Morris Ltd v Saxelby [1916] 1 AC 688 and as reasonable within the test in Tillman v Egon Zehnder Ltd [2019] UKSC 32).
-Any period of garden leave served shall count towards (and reduce) the corresponding restricted period.
+Any period of garden leave served shall count towards (and reduce) the corresponding restricted period, on a day-for-day basis.

-Non-compete (12 months): The Director shall not be directly or indirectly engaged, concerned or interested in any business that competes, or is about to compete, with any business of the Company or any Group company in which the Director was materially concerned during the 12 months preceding termination within the United Kingdom and any country where the Company actively traded during the 12 months preceding termination.
+Non-compete (12 months from termination): The Director shall not be directly or indirectly engaged, concerned or interested (whether as principal, employee, consultant or otherwise, save as a holder of not more than 3% of the listed shares of any company) in any business that competes, or is about to compete, with any business of the Company or any Group company in which the Director was materially concerned during the 12 months preceding termination within the United Kingdom and any country where the Company actively traded during the 12 months preceding termination.

-Non-solicitation of clients (12 months): The Director shall not solicit or endeavour to entice away the custom of any client or prospective client of the Company with whom the Director had material dealings in the 12 months preceding termination.
+Non-solicitation of clients (12 months from termination): The Director shall not solicit or endeavour to entice away the custom of any client or prospective client of the Company with whom the Director had material dealings, or about whom the Director acquired confidential information, in the 12 months preceding termination.

 Non-dealing (same 12 months): The Director shall not, in competition with the Company, deal with any such client or prospective client of the Company.